AtsukoCoffey/healthy-food-club/README.md

 ![Typography Josefin Sans](assets/images/readme-img/typo-josefinsans.png "Typography Josefin Sans")

-<a name="features"></a>
+<a id="features"></a>

 # EXISTING FEATURES

 ## The Header And Navigation Bar
 ![Header and Navigation Bar](assets/images/readme-img/feat-header.png "Header and Navigation Bar")

 The header, with the logo, is the face of the website.
 So I chose the strongest colour in my colour scheme for appeal, along with unique logo.
 This header includes the navigation bar which is fully responsive to all sizes of devices and it swaps to the toggle button to hide and show navigation links for smaller screen sizes, less than 768px width.
 I borrowed this toggle button technique from “Love Running” project in Code Institute LMS.
-[Credit - Code Institute learning material](#credit)
+[Credit - Code Institute learning material](#credits)
 The navigation bar has links to the logo, home page, information page and sign-up page and also has an easy to recognise icons.
 This feature is on all three pages and is identical in each page to allow for easy navigation.